 MS-Excel template can be downloaded from LCCMR web page: www.lccmr.leg.mn.
-Click on "2014 Detailed Project Budget template".
-Attach budget, in MS-Excel format, to your "2014 LCCMR Proposal Submission Form".
+Click on "2015 Detailed Project Budget template".
+Attach budget, in MS-Excel format, to your "2015 LCCMR Proposal Submission Form".

 (1-page limit, single-sided, 10 pt. font minimum.
 Retain bold text and DELETE all instructions typed in italics.
 ADD OR DELETE ROWS AS NECESSARY.
-If a category is not applicable put "N/A", leave it blank, or delete the row.)
+If budget item row is not applicable put "N/A" or delete it.
+All of "Other Funds" section must be filled out.)